instructlab/instructlab/README.md

 2. `cd` into that directory.
 3. In the `labrador` directory, created a new Python virtual environment.
 4. Turn the virtual environment on.
-5. Install the latest main-branch labrador cli program from GitHub in the new virtual environment.
+5. Install the latest `main` branch of labrador cli program from GitHub in the new virtual environment.

 **NOTE**: You're free to name the new directory that we called `labrador` anything you want!

 ### Installing from Source (I want to contribute to `lab` CLI! 🛠️)

-We're keeping these detailed instructions in `CONTRIBUTING.MD` to keep this `README.MD` brief.
+Go to the [contributors guide]( CONTRIBUTING.md ) for more details on contributing to the project.

 ## 🚀 Verifying `lab` installation

-In order for `lab` to run correctly in your terminal (or shell) window, you'll always need the Python virtual environment, with `lab` installed, to be turned on.
+In order for `lab` to run correctly in your terminal (or shell) window, you'll always need the Python virtual environment, where `lab` was installed in to be turned on.
+You can check if it is enabled as it will show virtual env name (e.g. `venv` ) at the terminal prompt prefix or at the end depending on your shell.
+If you start a new terminal or its not initialised then run:

 ```ShellSession
 source venv/bin/activate